Carlos1971Salud/IDO-hybrid_ml_models/README.md

+**#Title **
+Evaluating performance of hybrid neural networks in spatiotemporal context: A study on Influenza outbreak prediction of eight countries

 **#Abstract **

 In the rigorous and varied field of infectious disease outbreak modeling, there remains a notable gap in addressing the spatiotemporal challenges present in established models.